elankath/gardener-scaling-common/README.md

 > [!NOTE]
 > Presently, this is 🚧 WIP prototype for Proof of Concept only.

-A package encapsulating plain Go Types that represent scaling entities of Gardener Kubernetes Cluster.
+A package encapsulating plain Go Types that represent scaling related entities of Gardener Kubernetes Cluster.

 ## Consumers